tlayh/vagrant-typo3cms/Readme.rst

 	librarian-chef install

 4. Add to your host file
-	192.168.23.3 typo3.flow
+	192.168.23.3 typo3.cms

 5. Run "vagrant up"

+6. Call the page http://typo3.cms and complete the setup using the 1-2-3 Install Tool -> Username and Passwort for the database: root / root

-6. Shutdown with "vagrant suspend" and restart with "vagrant resume"
+7. Shutdown with "vagrant suspend" and restart with "vagrant resume"